 At Stephens, pets are treated like royalty.
 Come to the President’s office and pick up a doggy treat!
-Or reward him with a Stephens College toy from our on-campus bookstore.
+Or reward your pup with a Stephens College toy from our on-campus bookstore.
 Think you have the cutest cat ever?
 Dress her up and enter our pet costume parade during Halloween!

 The idea behind the pets-in-dorms program is to help students ease into college life by letting them bring a bit of home to campus.

-Today, about two out of every 10 students at Stephens lives with a pet.
+Today, about three out of every 10 students at Stephens brings or fosters a pet.

 Founded in 1833, Stephens College believes in providing bold, ambitious young women with the tools, knowledge, and experiences they need to chase down their dreams.

 Awards and accolades

 •Stephens College has the 14th Best Fashion Program in the World, according to The Business of Fashion, London, and has been recognized as the #15 Private Fashion Design School or College in the nation by Fashion-Schools.org.